-Here are more things to do around Einsiedeln during summer:
+Here are more things to do around Einsiedeln during the summer:

 - There is a short forest thematic trail (3.5 kilometers long) near the monastery.
 You can find more information on this Einsiedeln-Ybrig-Zurichsee region site.

-- In summer you can an extensive hiking and biking on trial network of Einsiedeln which is almost 400 km long.
+- In summer you can do extensive hiking and biking on the trail network of Einsiedeln which is almost 400 km long.
 Hiking trails are available on the Einsiedeln-Ybrig-Zurichsee region hiking page.

-- There is an small mini-golf course for you right beside the monastery, if you are a sporty person.
+- There is a small mini-golf course for you right beside the monastery if you are a sporty person.

-- For summer you can also enjoy trips by mountain railway up the Rigi, a cruise on Lakes Lucerne, Zug or Zurich, or visit the Mouta Valley.
+- You can also enjoy trips by mountain railway up the Rigi, a cruise on Lakes Lucerne, Zug, or Zurich, or visit the Muotatal Valley.

 Most of us like to go on trips in winter, if you also visit Einsiedeln in winter then don’t delay it.

 Einsiedeln hosts a wonderful Christmas market, typically around the time before and after the first Advent (end of November to early December).
 So if you happen to visit it during this time, you are in luck.
 The place is truly magical and worth visiting.